miguelsndc/vault/Co Terminal Angles.md

 Co-terminal angles can be found by either adding or subtracting 360º.

 Let 1200º be our target angle.
-We can subtract 360º until we have a angle that is represented in the `=[[Trigonometric Circle]]`.
+We can subtract 360º until we have a angle that is represented in the [[Trigonometric Circle]].
 $$
 \begin{align*}
 1200-360 &= 840\\